Alina Homecare – Blog Header (Purple Version)

 A raised garden flower bed.

-One great way to make gardening easier is to use raised garden beds or container gardens.
-These choices lift your planting area, so you don’t have to bend down as much.
-This makes it easier to reach your plants.
+A great way to make gardening easier is to use raised garden beds or container gardens.
+These lift the planting area, so you don’t have to bend down as often, making it easier to reach your plants.

 Raised beds are a particularly useful option to enable gardening for older people and those with mobility issues.
 If you’ve chosen to stay in your own home as you age, here’s a quick guide to help you choose the right one to customise your garden: